project-open-data/project-open-data.github.io/schema.md

 Bureau Code         | Combined agency and bureau code from [OMB A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) | bureauCode
 Last Update         | Most recent date on which the dataset was changed, updated or modified.                                                                        | modified
 Publisher           | The publishing agency.                                                                                                                         | publisher
-Contact Name        | Contact person's name for the asset.                                                                                                           | person
+Contact Name        | Contact person's name for the asset.                                                                                                           | contactPoint
 Contact Email        | Contact person's email address. 			           	                                                                                             | mbox
 Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.                                                 | identifier
 Public Access Level | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
 Choices: public (is or *could be* made publicly available), restricted public (available under certain conditions), or non-public (never able to be made publicly available)  | accessLevel